 What’s happening in the egg market?

 The price of eggs is on the rise again.
-Nearly three-quarters (71%) of U.S. egg shoppers say the current price of eggs in their area is somewhat or very expensive, according to Numerator’s latest survey of over 1,000 verified egg buyers.
-Despite rising prices, demand for eggs has remained strong, leading to shortages at stores across the country—over half (55%) of egg buyers say they’ve noticed shortages or out-of-stocks at their local food retailers in the past month.
-Shortages were noted at higher rates among urban egg buyers, buyers in the Western U.S., and households who buy their eggs at BJ’s, Costco, Target, Trader Joe’s and Publix.
+Over two-thirds (70%) of U.S. egg shoppers say the current price of eggs in their area is somewhat or very expensive, according to Numerator’s latest survey of over 1,000 verified egg buyers.
+As prices rise, egg purchases have softened slightly, as shortages at stores across the country persist—over half (53%) of egg buyers say they’ve noticed shortages or out-of-stocks at their local food retailers in the past month, down from 55% in our January survey.
+Shortages were noted at higher rates among urban egg buyers, buyers in the Western U.S., and households who buy their eggs at BJ’s, Trader Joe’s, Costco, Wakefern and Albertson’s.

-Price increases have been driven by both supply and demand changes—while avian flu has decreased the supply of egg-laying hens, more Americans have also been purchasing eggs, with household penetration growing about one point throughout 2024.
-Over two-fifths of buyers say they purchase eggs at least once a week, using them for a variety of purposes including breakfast dishes (86%), ingredients in baked goods (68%), snacking (45%), protein additions to meals (43%), or for savory cooking (33%).
+Price increases have been driven primarily by supply changes, with avian flu decreasing the supply of egg-laying hens.
+Although dollar sales of eggs hit record highs in Q1 2025—up 66% year-over-year—this was entirely due to higher prices.
+Unit sales of eggs were down 2% in the same period and household penetration decreased slightly from 87.5% to 86.3%.
+Just over a third (37%) of buyers say they purchase eggs at least once a week—down from 42% in our January survey—using them for a variety of purposes including breakfast dishes (83%), ingredients in baked goods (63%), snacking (44%), protein additions to meals (42%), or for savory cooking (35%).

 Price Trends and Perceptions